MiikkaR7/marketplace/README.md

 MYSQL_PORT=3306
 JWT_KEY=my_listings_secret_key
 ```
-4. `cd` into /frontend and create an ENV file containing the following line:
+3. `cd` into /frontend, run `npm install` and create an ENV file containing the following line:
 ```
 VITE_API_URL=http://localhost:5030
 ```
-5. Run `docker-compose up` in root directory to start up the database
+4. Run `docker-compose up` in root directory to start up the database
-6. Run `npm run dev` in /frontend and /backend to start the services respectively
+5. Run `npm run dev` in /frontend and /backend to start the services respectively
-7. Application should then be running on http://localhost:5172
+6. Application should then be running on http://localhost:5172

 ## Documentation